KITS, Modules, Product Post

 L293D motor driver

-L293D with DC Motor: When integrated with a DC motor, the L293D IC ensures the motor receives the appropriate signals from the Arduino platform.
-It acts as a mediator, enabling precise control over the motor’s movements.
+L293D with DC Motor: Connecting a DC motor with the L293D IC ensures the motor gets the right signals from the Arduino.
+The IC works like a bridge, allowing you to control the motor easily.

 Components and Wiring